AG7GN/nexus-audio/README.md

 		sudo alsactl --file $HOME/mysoundsettings1.state restore

-If you want to use these settings when the Pi boots, add this line to your crontab (run `crontab -e` to edit your crontab):
+If you want to restore the settings when the desktop launches, add the following line __BEFORE__  the `@xscreensaver` line in `/etc/xdg/lxsession/LXDE-pi/autostart`:

-		@reboot [ -s $HOME/mysoundsettings1.state ] && sudo alsactl --file $HOME/mysoundsettings1.state restore >/dev/null 2>&1
+		@sudo alsactl --file /home/pi/mysoundsettings1.state restore

 ### 4.3 Adjusting the Volume of the Built-In Sound Cards